-3M recognized as Top 100 Globa - GuruFocus.com
+3M Recognized As Top 100 Globa - GuruFocus.com

-Clarivate list of the world's most innovative organizations sets benchmark for accelerating global innovation; 3M has been included yearly since the list's 2012 inception

-ST. PAUL, Minn., Feb.
-16, 2023 /PRNewswire/ -- 3M has been named a Top 100 Global Innovators™ 2023.
+NORTHAMPTON, MA / ACCESSWIRE / February 17, 2023 / 3M has been named a Top 100 Global Innovators™ 2023.
 The annual list from Clarivate™, a global leader in connecting people and organizations to intelligence they can trust to transform their world, identifies organizations at the pinnacle of the global innovation landscape by measuring excellence focused on exceptional consistency and scale in innovativeness.
 3M is one of 19 companies globally that have been included every year since the list's inception in 2012.

 "Science and innovation are at heart of what we do at 3M.
 We are honored and proud to receive this prestigious annual recognition as a top global innovator for the 12th consecutive year," said 3M Executive Vice President, Chief Technology Officer and Environmental Responsibility, John Banovetz.
 "Game-changing innovations require vision, imagination, inspiration and collaboration.
 Our commitment to innovation is just one way we live our purpose to unlock the power of people, ideas and science."